Abhishek D. Garg

 Peer-review activities:

->150 referee reports for >50 scientific journals including several high-impact journals from various publishers like, Springer-Nature Publishing Group, AAAS, Cell Press, Elsevier, AACR.
+>180 referee reports for >50 scientific journals, including several high-impact journals, from publishers like Springer-Nature, AAAS, Cell Press, Elsevier, AACR, Taylor & Francis, Wiley.

 Ad-hoc reviewer for various research grant agencies from UK, Netherlands, Poland, France, India, Qatar, Switzerland & others.